-Her udder will be able to get really full at least once each day.
+Her udder will be able to get really full at least once each day to gently stretch her

 The kids will be able to feed themselves and be looked after by their mother.
 And the kids will be able to stay with their mother for several weeks.